rowscript/rowscript/.github/README.md

 ![Build](https://github.com/rowscript/rowscript/actions/workflows/build.yml/badge.svg)

-[RowScript] is a robustly-typed functional language that compiles to efficient and reliable JavaScript.
+[RowScript] is a robustly typed functional language that compiles to efficient and reliable JavaScript.
 It has a user-friendly syntax like TypeScript, and many advanced features like typeclass, effect system, and static reflection.

 [RowScript]: https://rows.ro